Li Rui: Return to prominence

 After Mao's death in 1976 and the emergence of Deng Xiaoping, Li regained his CCP membership.
 In 1979, he became vice-minister of the Ministry of Electric Industry, serving for three years.
 The same year, Li remarried; his second wife (and later widow) was Zhang Yuzhen (张玉珍).
 In 1982, he was elected to the Central Committee for a five-year term, and in April of the same year he became vice director of the Organisation Department of the CCP, an influential role focused on the promotion, demotion, and recruitment of senior officials.
+He was appointed by Chen Yun to counter the influence of Hu Yaobang.
+He was also head of the Youth Bureau.
+As a Youth Bureau official, Li sent Yan Huai on an inspection trip to find promising young officials; Li specifically asked Yan to prepare a report on Xi Jinping, a local official in Hebei at the time.

 In 1983, under the direction of Song Renqiong and Xi Zhongxun, Li helped lead the second official investigation into the Guangxi Massacre.
-In 1984 he was forced to resign from his role at the Organisation Department because, according to The New York Times, he refused to "give special preference to the offspring of senior officials".
+On 3 March 1984, he gathered offspring of senior officials, asking them whether a special document on them was necessary.
+The participants opposed such a document, which he agreed to, adding that he hoped that offsprings "will fight to excel". in the same year, four individuals, including Deng Liqun and Li Rui’s ex-wife, wrote letters to Chen Yun complaining about Li.
+Chen removed him for getting close to Hu Yaobang, who Chen intentioned Li would counter.
+Li's dismissal was opposed by Xi Zhongxun, but he could not change Chen's decision.

+Soon after his dismissal, Li visited Hebei, where he meet with Xi Jinping; Xi was the only young official Li met in Hebei.
+The two had a long discussion about why CCP committees should be smaller and the separation of the Party and the state.
 Li, whose opposition to the Three Gorges Dam had played a major role in his earlier career, continued to fight against construction of the dam throughout the 1980s, working with environmentalist Dai Qing.
 Their efforts were unsuccessful and the dam was approved in 1992, construction finishing in 2006.
 In 1989, Li personally witnessed the violent crackdown in the Muxidi neighborhood of Beijing during the Tiananmen Square protests, strengthening his opposition to the party's authoritarian wing.
 He was an ally of prominent reformists such as Zhao Ziyang and Hu Yaobang.